A case of pandemic agility

 I am in awe of the problem-crunching fury with which HMRC and the Treasury created the furlough scheme and all the other means of support.

-Collaboration was the foundation to the success of this project.
+Collaboration was the foundation to the success

 Another shared obstacle was the increase in remote working.
-In a matter of days, HMRC had gone from being a mainly office based workforce to having 55,000 people working from home.
+In a matter of days, HMRC had gone from being a mainly office-based workforce to having 55,000 people working from home.
 The most important aspect of delivering a system at speed is the ability for engineers to be able to just ‘get on with it’.
-The work we’d already done with HMRC supported governance, best practice and a mandate for teams to use certain tools; this meant that any shift made to accommodate this radical change did not risk causing new technology problems or security concerns that might otherwise have delayed delivery.
+The work we’d already done with HMRC supported governance, best practices and a mandate for teams to use certain tools; this meant that any shift made to accommodate this radical change did not risk causing new technology problems or security concerns that might otherwise have delayed delivery.

 • Makes an engineer’s life easy by taking away pains of setup